mongodb/docs/source/administration/monitoring.rst

 quick to run and does not impact the performance of your MongoDB instance.

-Most data regarding the state of a MongoDB instance is derived from ``serverStatus``: while you probably don't want to run this command directly to assess the status of a MongoDB instance, it's a good idea to be familiar with the data provided by :command:`serverStatus`.
+You can find a near complete account of the state of a MongoDB instance in the output of :mongodb:command:`serverStatus` command.
+Although, in most cases you will not run this command directly to assess the status of a MongoDB instance, it's a good idea to be familiar with the data provided by :mongodb:command:`serverStatus`.

 replStats
 `````````

 View the :doc:`replStatus data </reference/replica-status>` with the
-:command:`replStatus` command.
+:mongodb:command:`replStatus` command.
 The document returned by this
 command contains information regarding the state and configuration of
 the replica set.
 Use this data to ensure that replication is properly
 configured, and to check the connections between the current host and